 Geographical Information System (GIS) software is designed to capture, store, analyze and view all types of geographical data.

-QGIS is a great free alternative to commercial ones: Open source, cross-platform, user-friendly and fully capable as a data viewer and data analyzer.
+QGIS is a great free alternative to commercial GIS software: Open source, cross-platform, user-friendly and fully capable as a data viewer, data analysis environment, and publication-grade map and figure designer.
 Since its release in 2002, the developer community has grown steadily, and remains active.
 For you, that means regular updates and a variety of available plugins.